Lukas-bt/ReconnaissanceFaciale/README.md

-# Reconnaissance Faciale avec OpenCV
+# Face Recognition with OpenCV

 This project uses OpenCV, a popular computer vision library, for **real-time face recognition** using a webcam.